cryptomator/cryptomator.github.io/content/terms.en.md

 ### Withdrawal policy

 The customer has the right to revoke this contract within 14 days without giving reasons.
 The revocation period is 14 days from the date of conclusion of the contract.
-In order to exercise the right of withdrawal, the participant must inform Skymatic (Skymatic GmbH, Grantham-Allee 2-8, 53757 Sankt Augustin, email: info@skymatic.de, fax: +49 2241 / 2667424) of his decision to withdraw from this contract by means of a clear statement (e.g. a letter sent by post or email).
+In order to exercise the right of withdrawal, the participant must inform Skymatic (Skymatic GmbH, Am Hauptbahnhof 6, 53111 Bonn, email: info@skymatic.de, fax: +49 2241 / 2667424) of his decision to withdraw from this contract by means of a clear statement (e.g. a letter sent by post or email).
 The customer may use the attached sample revocation form for this purpose, which is not mandatory.

 In order to comply with the revocation period, it is sufficient for the customer to send the notification of the exercise of the right of revocation before the end of the revocation period.